 Whether I am seeing something for the first time or experiencing something I deeply love over and over again, getting out and exploring is something that I will always find intriguing.
 I am the kind of person who could travel to the same area several times and still get a refreshing feeling from being exposed to things I love.
-Maybe it is the way I see things, maybe it’s my perspective shining through.
-However, even though it is nice to experience some of the same things twice, it is always great when you are able to include new sights, sounds and smells into your adventures to spice things up!
+It’s like coming back to a good book or painting all over again – you always find more.

 However, LACMA is a must.
 It’s full of amazing installations and you can even get involved in some.
 For example, the Rain Room currently at LACMA is a room full of rain except it sensor’s when you are walking and won’t downpour on you – Only Californian’s would pay to go into a room of rain, duh!
 Another interesting one that’s pretty out of the ordinary is MONA aka the Museum of Neon Art.
 It’s fascinating, it’s bright, it’s really really cool.

 If you find yourself in L.A on the first Friday of any given month in the year then there’s only one place you should be going for your dinner at night: Abbot Kinney near Venice Beach.
 On the first Friday of every month Abbot Kinney is jam packed full of amazing food trucks where you can sample some of the greatest quick food fixes for a really affordable price.
-The dessert trucks are incredible too and I highly recommend the Italian Panini food truck and the Cupcake food truck – you’ll find them!
-Abbot Kinney is an amazing place to visit too it’s full of incredible and quirky shops and cafe’s so it’s worth visiting in the day too.
+Most people think of First Fridays and art.
+I think food.

 If you wouldn’t imagine that a coffee shop in L.A would be worth going out of your way to visit then you’d be dead wrong.
 My first recommendation is in Venice, it’s a cafe called Flowerboy Project and it’s a hybrid between cafe and flower shop.
 You can pick yourself up a Lavender Boy or a Rose Girl coffee and also a beautiful bunch of flowers.